 I started with a blank piece of paper, and settled on 3 rules:

-• Current Use Rule To be included as an entry, the term must have appeared in a recent published work (including the internet), journal* or textbook.
+• Current Use Rule To be included as an entry, the term must have appeared in a recent published work (including the then-nascent internet), journal* or textbook.
 Many terms get stuck in lexical limbo and have been carried forward in the above-mentioned major medical dictionaries as if they’re still in active use, which is avoided by sticking to this rule.

-*I included “throwaway” journals, advertising blurbs for drugs, biomedical news of interest appearing in the mass media.
+*I included “throwaway” journals, adverts for drugs, biomedical news appearing in the mass media.

 Are serial killers fair game?
 Yes, via Forensic psychiatry